About the author

 — Stacy Schiff, Saint-Exupéry, a Biography, 1994

 Crossing a plateau of waist-deep heather on a lower slope of a nearby hill in about 1965 with my brother and school friends one day, we were surrounded by buzzing and several thwacks – then the staccato of what sounded like automatic fire.
 (It was rifle and/or pistol fire by several shooters simultaneously, which the mind seems to perceive as automatic fire, likely from watching too many war films on television.)
 We lit out of there and they moved the firing range to a safer location soon after.
-To this day (2018) the cool still air of summer mornings carries the sound to us from that (safer) outdoor firing range.
-(See a photo of it in Miscellaneous photos 6, on the hill.)
+To this day the cool still air of summer mornings carries the sound to us from that (safer) outdoor firing range.
+(See Old firing range in On the hill part 2: North, east, and west for photos of it in 2021.)

 We were under fire in other ways too, or perhaps more like secret agents parachuted behind enemy lines.
 It was like going back 200 years.
 For example, we lived opposite a hospital and, when we first moved there, an occasional black or Indian doctor would walk down the street.
 When they did, often the proverbial ‘little old ladies’ stopped and watched them go by.
 They had never seen a coloured person before except, presumably, on television.